 The biggest question on the minds of most people is how to know how much money to spend on an investigation.
 When considering cost, ask yourself some questions about the problem you are trying to solve.
 Weigh the monetary costs to the investigation firm against the other costs of not doing the investigation.
 You may even want to write the information down and enlist the help of someone you trust to help you think through the problem.
 Writing and speaking out loud will usually help you think more clearly.

 (1) What is the problem?
 Define the problem and all of its elements so that you completely understand it.
-(2) What is at risk?
-List every risk at stake.
-There may be more than one.

 (3) What is the nature of each risk?
 Define each risk in detailed terms.
 Think of risk as anything that you may lose as a consequence of not conducting the investigation.
 For instance, define the potential cost in broad terms such as time, circumstances, opportunity, and money.
 Money is not the only way to measure risk.
 For instance, the risk may be the loss of a good relationship that you want to keep, or the continuance of a bad one that needs to end.